Abdulrahman402/Fatura/readme.md

 # Fatura

-Fatura is a simple software service designed to authenticate, authorize users requests and handle roles permissions.
+Fatura is a simple software service designed to authenticate, authorize users requests and handle roles and permissions.

 # Technologies used